Fakeeeea/Fluidsim/README.md

 # C SPH Fluid Simulation using CUDA

 This project implements a fluid simulation engine in C, using wingdi to draw on the window and CUDA to allow for better performance.
+This project was made entirely for educational porpouses.

 ## About the Project